advancedresearch/the_century_of_satire/the-holy-socrates.md

 but did not believe in the authentic origin of their religion through Paul.

 However, when doing science, one has to ask what is the cultural literature context of Early Christian texts.
-We hundreds of such texts and they contradict each other.
+We have hundreds of such texts and they contradict each other.
 Paul's letters in this context is mostly irrelevant, because they only contain a fraction of the claims.